Babatunji01/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-learning more on pointer, array and string
+more on pointers, arrays and strings